osamasayed585/JetCoffee/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

+## Special Thanks

+Special thanks to [New Age Mood](https://www.instagram.com/newagemood/) for the free design on Figma Community.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.